Brett-Tanner/obsidian/Books/Eloquent JavaScript.md

 When called, that method should return an object which implements the iterator interface (`next()`; which returns the next result, `value`; the next value if any and `done`; which should be true if there are no more results).

+Another way to write iterators is like `function* generatorName() { iteration/loop logic }`, and calling `yield` to pass the loop value out.
+The benefit of this is not needing to manually create an object to save the local state (value/done); generators do it automatically.

 # Chapter 8 - Bugs & Errors

 Exceptions unwind the stack until they hit a `try` block which can catch them.
 They're created like `throw new Error()`.
 You can also include code you want to ensure is run regardless of whether or not an exception is thrown in a `finally` block, after `try` and in addition to/instead of `catch`.